-Absolute – The ineffable, invisible, and intelligent presence or reality that every spiritual tradition calls the Absolute.
-Beyond relativity; not measurable; without any identity; not relational; indivisible; transcendent, immanent; containing no limitations, exists in every place, at all times simultaneously.
+Absolute – The ineffable, invisible, and omnipresent intelligence every spiritual tradition calls God, Source, Absolute.
+Absolute is beyond relativity; not measurable; without any identity; not relational; indivisible; transcendent, immanent; containing no limitations, exists in every place, at all times simultaneously.

-Awakening – The initial falling away of the beliefs and concepts of a personal or separate self.
-Thoughts are intellectually understood to be impersonal thoughts, and self-referential thinking begins to fall away.
+Awakening – The falling away of beliefs and concepts of a separate self.
+Thoughts are perceived as impersonal and self-referential thinking falls away.

-Awareness – An energetic resonance prior to the arising of Consciousness within a human body.
+Awareness – A resonate edgeless, seamless, energetic vastness prior to the arising of Consciousness within a human body.

 Chakras – The energy centers or “energy transport points” of the body.
 There are seven major chakras that run from the base of the spine (root) to the top of the head (crown).
 The chakras relate to the body’s endocrine system and through this connection they exchange energy with the human energy field.

 Consciousness – Perceiving the thought “I am.”
 An ineffable, invisible, unchanging mystery which may project form and formlessness within and upon Itself as object and subject thus knowing Itself as existing.